NGDeployio/Docs/README.md

 The resulting directory is then hosted.
 The initial site is available in the **development** stage.
 From here we can promote it to **staging** and onto **production**.

 ## Multistage environments
 We offer a multistage environment for a controlled development workflow.
-The application is not rebuild between steps.
+The initial push to development runs through the build process and might take a couple of seconds.
+However all promotions from then on are nearly instant.

 > Development
 > Staging